-Implementation issues Response KEYNOTE-811 eligibility criteria included ECOG PS 0 or 1.
-Should patients with ECOG performance status of 2 or greater be eligible? pERC agreed with the clinical experts that patients with an ECOG PS score status of 2 or greater may be considered for treatment in selected cases, at the discretion of the treating physician.
-KEYNOTE-811 enrolled patients with gastric or GEJ adenocarcinoma.
-Are the study results generalizable to squamous cell histology?
-The clinical experts did not consider the KEYNOTE-811 trial results to be generalizable to patients with squamous cell histology. pERC was unable to comment as the committee did not review any evidence to support treatment with pembrolizumab plus SOC in patients with squamous cell gastric or GEJ cancers.
-Are the study results generalizable to Siewert types I, II and III adenocarcinomas? pERC agreed with the clinical experts that the results from KEYNOTE-811 are generalizable to patients with Siewart types I, II and III and esophageal adenocarcinomas that are HER2 positive.
-Can biosimilar trastuzumab be used? pERC agreed that biosimilar trastuzumab may be used in combination with pembrolizumab.
-There is a time-limited need to allow patients currently on platinum plus fluoropyrimidine based chemotherapy, or alternate chemotherapy, to add pembrolizumab. pERC agreed with the clinical experts that addition of pembrolizumab to current SOC treatment regimen is appropriate for those who are currently on platinum- plus fluoropyrimidine-based chemotherapy.
-What time frame is appropriate to add pembrolizumab for patients on chemotherapy alone or who recently completed chemotherapy? pERC agreed with the clinical experts that, for patients who have already initiated chemotherapy, pembrolizumab and trastuzumab can be added to the treatment regimen once HER2 For patients who initiate chemotherapy, can pembrolizumab and trastuzumab be added once HER2 positivity and PD-L1 CPS $\geq$ 1 are confirmed? positive and PD-L1 CPS status is confirmed.
-Funding algorithm Consideration should be given to updating existing algorithm to include HER2+ disease Comment from the drug programs to inform pERC deliberations Care provision issues PD-L1 CPS testing needs to be operationalized and funded in some jurisdictions on or before pembrolizumab implementation.
-Comment from the drug programs to inform pERC deliberations System and economic issues Trastuzumab biosimilars have confidential net prices.
-Comment from the drug programs to inform pERC deliberations Trastuzumab in this combination will be a biosimilar trastuzumab.
-Comment from the drug programs to inform pERC deliberations
+pERC agreed with the clinical experts that results from the KEYNOTE-811 trial could be generalized to patients with esophageal adenocarcinomas that are HER2 positive.
+The clinical experts noted that and that generalizing results from patients with gastric or GEJ adenocarcinoma to patients with esophageal adenocarcinoma has been done for other treatments, such as trastuzumab and trifluridine-tipiracil. pERC agreed with the clinical experts that patients with an ECOG PS score status of 2 or greater may be considered for treatment in selected cases at the treating physician's discretion.

+The clinical experts did not consider the KEYNOTE-811 trial results generalizable to patients with squamous cell histology. pERC could not comment as the committee did not review any evidence to support treatment with pembrolizumab plus SOC in patients with squamous cell gastric or GEJ cancers.

+pERC agreed with the clinical experts that the results from KEYNOTE-811 are generalizable to patients with Siewart types

+Implementation issues Response I, II, and III and esophageal adenocarcinomas that are HER2 positive. pERC agreed that biosimilar trastuzumab may be used in combination with pembrolizumab.
+There is a time-limited need to allow patients currently on platinum plus fluoropyrimidine-based chemotherapy, or alternate chemotherapy, to add pembrolizumab. • What time frame is appropriate to add pembrolizumab for patients who are on chemotherapy alone or those who recently completed chemotherapy?
+For patients who initiate chemotherapy, can pembrolizumab and trastuzumab be added once HER2 positivity and PD-L1 CPS ≥ 1 are confirmed? pERC agreed with the clinical experts that the addition of pembrolizumab to the current SOC treatment regimen is appropriate for those who are currently on platinum plus fluoropyrimidine-based chemotherapy. pERC agreed with the clinical experts that, for patients who have already initiated chemotherapy, pembrolizumab and trastuzumab can be added to the treatment regimen once HER2 positive and PD-L1 CPS status is confirmed.
+Funding algorithm Consideration should be given to updating the existing algorithm to include HER2+ disease.
+Comment from the drug programs to inform pERC deliberations.
+Care prov ision issues PD-L1 CPS testing needs to be operationalized and funded in some jurisdictions on or before pembrolizumab implementation.
+Comment from the drug programs to inform pERC deliberations.
+System and e conomic issues Trastuzumab biosimilars have confidential net prices.
+Comment from the drug programs to inform pERC deliberations.
+Trastuzumab in this combination will be a biosimilar trastuzumab.
+Comment from the drug programs to inform pERC deliberations.

-5-FU = Fluorouracil; CAPOX = Capecitabine + oxaliplatin; CPS = combined positive score; ECOG = Eastern Cooperative Oncology Group; FISH = Fluorescence in situ hybridization; FOLFOX = Fluorouracil + leucovorin + oxaliplatin; GEJ = Gastroesophageal junction; HER2 = Human epidermal growth factor receptor 2; IHC = Immunohistochemistry; pERC = pan-Canadian Oncology Drug Review expert review committee; PD-L1 = Programmed cell death-ligand 1; PS = performance status
+5-FU = Fluorouracil; CAPOX = Capecitabine + oxaliplatin; CPS = combined positive score; ECOG = Eastern Cooperative Oncology Group; FISH = Fluorescence in situ hybridization; FOLFOX = Fluorouracil + leucovorin + oxaliplatin; GEJ = Gastroesophageal junction; HER2 = Human epidermal growth factor receptor 2; IHC = Immunohistochemistry; pERC = pan-Canadian Oncology Drug Review expert review committee; PD-L1 = Programmed cell death-ligand 1; PS = performance status.